-Water Rates The Strathcona Regional District is focused on delivering a more sustainable water system for Electoral Area D. This involves pursuing grant funding opportunities and ensuring that the rates charged are able to cover the costs of bulk water purchased from the City of Campbell River, as well as ongoing operations, capital maintenance and upgrades to the water system.
+The Strathcona Regional District (SRD) is focused on delivering a sustainable water system for Electoral Area D by pursuing grant funding opportunities and ensuring the rates charged cover the costs of bulk water purchased from the City of Campbell River, as well as ongoing operations, capital maintenance and upgrades to the water system.

-The recent rate increases reflect the true cost of delivering a potable, reliable water supply.Reasonable water rates will be achieved by working together.
-Ongoing water conservation efforts and maintaining or reducing current consumption is the best option to keep costs down.
-The less water we use, the less we need to purchase.
+Ongoing water conservation efforts by maintaining or reducing current consumption is the best option to keep costs down.
+The less water used, the less purchased.

 Electoral Area D Water Rates FAQ